Welcome from the Chair

 - 118-bed inpatient behavioral health program - The inpatient program provides tracks for both intensive treatment of patients with co-existing disorders of mental illness and substance abuse and for patients with a primary psychiatric diagnosis.
-Forty-four beds are dedicated to extended acute inpatient care.
+Twenty-four beds are dedicated to extended acute inpatient care.

-- Outpatient Psychiatry Department - Our outpatient psychiatry department evaluates and treats patients from the community for a full range of services from twice-weekly 60 minute psychotherapy to brief monthly medication management.
+- Outpatient Psychiatry Department - Our outpatient psychiatry department evaluates and treats patients from the community for a full range of services from twice-weekly 60-minute psychotherapy to brief monthly medication management.

 Additionally, TUH-EC has a 21-bed sub-acute medical unit, a full emergency room staffed by the Emergency Medicine Department of Lewis Katz School of Medicine which sees approximately 50,000 visits a year, laboratory and radiology services, and a host of outpatient medical services.